abhisheknair10/IDD-Final-Project/README.md

     sudo apt-get install gpsd gpsd-clients
     ```

-2. Identify all the ports on the Raspberry Pi and find the one that is associated with the GPS module:
+2. Identify all the ports on the Raspberry Pi and find the tty identifier that is associated with the GPS module:
     ```bash
     ```bash
     ls -l /dev/tty*